josephsmithberger/XogotDocs/Documentation.docc/Manual/export/one-click_deploy.md

 ### Web

-By default, the web server started by the editor is only accessible from localhost.
+By default, the web server started by the editor is only accessible from `localhost`.
 This means the web server can't be reached by other devices on the local network or the Internet (if port forwarding is set up on the router).
 This is done for security reasons, as you may not want other devices to be able to access the exported project while you're testing it.
-Binding to localhost also prevents a firewall popup from appearing when you use one-click deploy for the web platform.
+Binding to `localhost` also prevents a firewall popup from appearing when you use one-click deploy for the web platform.

-To make the local web server accessible over the local network, you'll need to change the **Export > Web > HTTP Host** editor setting to 0.0.0.0.
-You will also need to enable **Export > Web > Use TLS** as SharedArrayBuffer requires the use of a secure connection to work, unless connecting to localhost.
+To make the local web server accessible over the local network, you'll need to change the **Export > Web > HTTP Host** editor setting to `0.0.0.0`.
+You will also need to enable **Export > Web > Use TLS** as SharedArrayBuffer requires the use of a secure connection to work, unless connecting to `localhost`.
 However, since other clients will be connecting to a remote device, the use of TLS is absolutely required here.

-To make the local web server accessible over the Internet, you'll also need to forward the **Export > Web > HTTP Port** port specified in the Editor Settings (8060 by default) in TCP on your router.
+To make the local web server accessible over the Internet, you'll also need to forward the **Export > Web > HTTP Port** port specified in the Editor Settings (`8060` by default) in TCP on your router.
 This is usually done by accessing your router's web interface then adding a NAT rule for the port in question.
 For IPv6 connections, you should allow the port in the router's IPv6 firewall instead.
 Like for local network devices, you will also need to enable **Export >